staedi/BLS_metro/README.md

 This is the reconstruction of works I did at the end of 2018 as a final-term project to analyze and predict (naively) which metro region is the best in terms of price inflations and wage levels.

-The analysis framework has recently been incorporated into web application with `Streamlit`, which is accesible via [heroku](https://streamlit-bls.herokuapp.com)
+The analysis framework has recently been incorporated into web application with `Streamlit`, which is accesible via [Streamlit sharing](https://share.streamlit.io/staedi/bls_metro/app.py)

 ## Data sources
 US Bureau of Labor Statistics